Will My Electrical Plumbing, or HVAC Customer like Option Pricing?

 Let’s solve the problem.
 But first I want to define a happy customer.

-A happy Electrical, Plumbing, or Hvac Customer:
+A Happy Electrical, Plumbing, or Hvac Customer:

 - Usually has no price objection at all.